Pukerud/Gpu-Monitor/README.md

 # Gpu-Monitor
 ![image](https://user-images.githubusercontent.com/35293441/213869750-b99d7018-500b-42bd-8368-315bdbd757ac.png)

 My first project is a GPU-Monitor.

+REQUIREMENTS:
+.Net Desktop Runtime - Will ask for this when you start the Program.
-It uses nvidia-smi so it is only for NVIDIA cards.
+It uses nvidia-smi so it is only for NVIDIA cards and Drivers must have been installed.
-Looks for nvidia-smi under C:\Windows\System32\DriverStore\FileRepository\ and use that.

 Settings is stored in the registry Computer\HKEY_CURRENT_USER\Software\GPUMonitor